SkoolNotes/Taproot/21MATH530/_KBrefGramSchmidtProcedure.md

 If an upper triangular matrix exists for some operator, then an upper-triangular matrix exists for an orthonormal basis too.

-Proof: the prefix span-equality implies subspace invariance or something.
+Proof: prefix span invariance is a condition for an upper triangular matrix, so the prefix span equality

 An application of this is